-1. Delineation of a wellhead protection area for groundwater-dependent public water systems: The delineation is based on existing hydrologic and geologic information collected by state and federal agencies, the public water system, water well contractors, and consultants.
+1. Delineation of a wellhead protection area for groundwater-dependent public water systems, or a source water protection area for surface water-dependent public water systems: The delineation is based on existing hydrologic and geologic information collected by state and federal agencies, the public water system, water well contractors, and consultants.

 2. Contaminant Source Inventory: The inventory identifies the presence and location of sources or activities within the protection area that may contaminate groundwater or surface water.